how do we choose the best paint for artists?

 The six rainbow colors and white are all the colors we will ever need on our paint palette.

 Clean, clear colors enable us to mix any of the colors we see in nature.
 We can also, mix the colors we see for sale at the paint store.
-That saves us some money.
+That's good on our pocketbook.

 You might like these